 - knowing any particular wishes for their funeral.

-This information may have already been documented in an advance care plan.
-The person may have already appointed a substitute decision maker, also known as an enduring power of attorney (medical treatment).
+This information may have already been documented in an advance care directive.
+The person may have also already appointed a medical treatment decision maker.
 There is more information on recording wishes for future care and related matters in the section on advance care plans.

 Preparing for the end of someone’s life